MarkBiesheuvelCodeChallanges/sf-food-trucks/README.md

 ## Importer

 This project uses a data set that is made available by the [City and County of San Francisco](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat).
-This data is imported into a DynamoDB database with the following commands
+This data is imported into a DynamoDB database with the following commands.

 In order to be able to execute these commands you need to have a valid AWS access key and secret configured on your machine.
 The user associated with these credentials also needs permissions to perform these actions.

-To download the data file
+To download the data file:
 ```bash
 wget https://data.sfgov.org/resource/6a9r-agq8.json -O import/food_trucks.json
 ```

-To create DynamoDB table.
-(One time only)
+To create DynamoDB table: (One time only)
 ```bash
 node import/create-table.js
 ```

-To import the complete dataset
+To import the complete data set:
 ```bash
 node import/import.js
 ```